jacobwojoski/dice-stats/README.md

   - Call the constructor for the Dice-Stats data model.
   - Load the API Settings
   - Creates an empty map that player info will be stored into later once we get list of players
+- **Canvas Init**: Canvas is getting created:
+  - Add dice stats layer to canvas for the module specific scene controlls
+- **getSceneControlButtons**: Scene control buttons are getting loaded
+  - When scene controll buttons are getting made add the dice stats buttons
 - **Ready**: System Is Now ready
   - Get system ID
   - List of players is now avaialble.